emc-openstack/vmax-cinder-driver/README.md

 * Set Dynamic Distribution -	Always

 #### Outcome - Cinder
-Volume is created against volume type and QOS is enforced with the parameters above
+Volume is created against volume type and QOS is enforced with the parameters above.

-###USE CASE 2 - LIMITS PRESET
+###USE CASE 2 - Preset limits

 Prerequisites - VMAX